r4victor/tenthousandmeters/content/blog/python_bts_05.md

 } PyCellObject;
 ```

-The `STORE_DEREF` opcode pops the value from the stack, gets the cell of the variable specified by `oparg` and assigns `ob_ref` of that cell to the value:
+The `STORE_DEREF` opcode pops the value from the stack, gets the cell of the variable specified by `oparg` and assigns `ob_ref` of that cell to the popped value:

 ```C
 case TARGET(STORE_DEREF): {